JOIN US IN SAVING LIVES

 The Herlyn Lab studies the normal and malignant tissue environment to develop rational approaches to cancer therapy.

 1. Modeling the normal and diseased human tissue microenvironment.
-We are differentiating multi-potent stem cells from the human dermis and reprogrammed stem cells into melanocytes to test the hypothesis that melanocyte stem cells are more prone to transformation than fully differentiated cells, and that neighboring cells and matrix in the microenvironment play critical roles in differentiation and transformation.
-Reprogramming from melanocytes to stem cells is achieved by Notch activation and from skin fibroblasts of patients with high risk for melanoma to induced pluri-potent stem cells.
-We have developed a complex, three-dimensional model that mimics human skin, and are using it to reconstruct each step in the melanoma development and progression cascade.
+We are testing differentiation patterns of stem cells, either multi-potent stem cells from the human dermis or pluri-potent stem cells originally derived from fibroblasts and peripheral blood mononuclear cells, to melanocytes and other skin cells.
+We hypothesis that cells from patients who are at high risk for melanoma are also more prone to transform under experimental conditions and that neighboring cells and matrix in the microenvironment play critical roles in differentiation and transformation.
+Thus we want to identify genetic and biologic bases for melanoma.
+To test our hypothesis we have developed a complex, three-dimensional model that mimics human skin, and are using it to reconstruct each step in the melanoma development and progression cascades.
 Genes associated with melanoma are overexpressed or silenced with shRNA constructs in lentiviral vectors and we increasingly use cDNA and sh (short hairpin) RNA libraries for our experiments.
-Ultraviolet light irradiation is mimicking the DNA damaging effect of sunlight.
-The synthetic skin model has also been expanded to organotypic cultures for the esophagus.
-We can introduce into each model endothelial cells to form a microcapillary network and peripheral blood mononuclear cells to mimic the innate and immune host response.
+Ultraviolet light irradiation is mimicking the DNA damaging effects of sunlight.
+We can introduce into the model endothelial cells to form a microcapillary network and peripheral blood mononuclear cells to mimic the innate and immune host response.
 Studies on interactions among tumor cells, fibroblasts and endothelial cells are also done in three-dimensional models, in which cells are embedded into collagen to mimic the tumor microenvironment.
 Growing cells in these organ-like models induce major changes in gene expression similar to those in animals and patients, making them superbly suited for studies of cell-cell signaling, matrix formation, and drug resistance.

-2. Therapeutic targeting of signaling pathways in cancer.
-We are defining signal transduction pathways that are constitutively activated in melanoma and squamous cell cancer cells through autocrine and paracrine growth factors and genetic alterations.
-With shRNA in lentiviral vectors, we are identifying genes in tumor cells, stromal fibroblasts, and endothelial cells that are potential targets for therapy.
-In melanoma, the MAPK and PI3K pathways are primary targets for therapy, but other pathways are also explored for inhibition by small molecule compounds.
-Since therapy is increasingly guided by genetic aberrations in tumors, we are developing combinations of compounds that take into account the genetic abnormalities of tumors, with the long-term goal of individualized cancer therapy.
+2. Therapeutic targeting of signaling pathways in melanoma.
+We are defining signal transduction pathways that are constitutively activated in melanoma cells through genetic alterations or autocrine and paracrine growth factors.
+A major effort has been on targeted MAPK signaling through inhibition of mutant BRAF or activated MEK and ERK but increasingly combinations are being developed to novel targets.
+In melanoma, since therapy is increasingly guided by genetic aberrations in tumors, we are developing combinations of compounds that take into account the genetic abnormalities of tumors, with the long-term goal of individualized cancer therapy.
 In recent years, we have actively collaborated with pharmaceutical companies to obtain compounds in early stages of preclinical and clinical development.
 Increasingly, we are collaborating with academic chemists and structural biologists to select and further develop compounds for tumor inhibition.